MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

-**Use the command line to set the Windows 10 telemetry and diganostics service to automatically start:**
+**Use the command line to set the Windows 10 telemetry and diagnostics service to automatically start:**

 1. Open an elevated command-line prompt on the endpoint: